apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 This is a Flume Sink implementation that can publish data to a `Kafka <http://kafka.apache.org/>`_ topic.
 One of the objective is to integrate Flume with Kafka so that pull based processing systems can process the data coming through various Flume sources.
-This currently supports Kafka 0.9.x series of releases.

-This version of Flume no longer supports Older Versions (0.8.x) of Kafka.
+This currently supports Kafka server releases 0.10.1.0 or higher.
+Testing was done up to 2.0.1 that was the highest avilable version at the time of the release.

 Required properties are marked in bold font.